Skip to main content

 Next is handling their belongings.
 Most of the kids are generally possessive and get upset if they lose their favourite items.
 They are still those little beings vulnerable to take care of their belongings.
 It is quite natural for the kids to lose their belongings and at the same time it is tough for anyone to trace it amongst the whole bunch.
 Best way is to label everything that you send with them, like their school bag, lunch bag, lunch and snack boxes, water bottles, caps, jackets, mittens, shoes, stationery and if possible dresses too.

 You can use permanent markers to write their name or just use stickers to label.
 Even personalized adhesive labels are available online.
 Bags, jackets and lunch boxes comes with a placeholder to write kids names making it easy for us.
 Despite all our best efforts, children will still lose one or two of their belongings.
 Many a times, we adults couldn't manage ours.
 Isn't it too much to expect from those little ones?
-Jokes apart, trust me, they will learn in due course.
+Jokes apart, trust me, they will learn in the due course.

 Most importantly, as parents, we have to train kids to stay safe and reach out for help in case of any trouble.
-Using role play demonstrate safe behaviours, good and bad touch and when to seek help.
+Using role play, demonstrate safe behaviours, good and bad touch and when to seek help.

 Comments